Chatnaut/Arclight/README.md

 nano /etc/sysconfig/selinux
 Creating a database

-We will need a MySQL database for VM Dashboard to work with.
+We will need a MySQL database for Arclight Dashboard to work with.
 To log into MySQL use the following command: mysql -u root

 You will be prompted for your the password that was setup for the root user on MySQL.
 Once logged in, create a new database.
 I will name it arclight.
 CREATE DATABASE arclight;

-Now create a user for VM Dashboard to use.
+Now create a user for Arclight Dashboard to use.
 You could use the root user and password, but that is never advised.
 I will create a new user named vmdashbaord.
 Be sure to change the password.
 CREATE USER 'arclight'@'localhost' IDENTIFIED BY 'password';

 Change the permissions of the new user to have full access to the database tables.